mistakes when starting a business in bali

-Tropical climate, natural forests, sunshine beaches and laid-back lifestyle are among the things that make Bali a paradise for entrepreneurs interested in starting a business on the island.
+The tropical climate, natural forests, sunshine beaches, and laid-back lifestyle are among the things that make Bali a paradise for entrepreneurs interested in starting a business on the island.

 Known as the Island of God in Indonesia, Bali has shown a rapid increase in the number of tourists and foreign startups.
 Driven entrepreneurs strike out on their own to turn their ideas into reality by launching their dreams on this beautiful island.

 However, not everyone who has come here can make their dreams come true.
-It’s not about Bali itself, it’s about the mistakes that most entrepreneurs commit when they are new to the scene.
+It’s not about Bali itself, it’s about the mistakes that most entrepreneurs commit when new to the scene.

 Therefore, in this article, we have prepared a list of mistakes you should avoid if you want to have a long and successful business in Bali.